Quantitative Research Methods or Biostatistics.

 Mode of instruction

-The course consists of structure lectures and class discussions based on cutting edge science along with example calculations.
-The course will feature guest lectures from energy professionals.
+This course will consist of structured lectures including class discussions based on cutting edge science along with example calculations.
+The course will also consist of hands-on trip to a renewable lab.

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.